harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-20-stop-coding-under-stress-how-to-avoid-bugs-and-the-end-of-the-world.md

 ## Save the World

-So how can stress management save the world?
-Well, it may not save the actual world.
-A little hyperbole makes a good title.
+Stress management may not save the world, but it does Well, it may not save the actual world.
+Pleaselittle hyperbole.
 But if you manage your own stress well, it takes a load off your coworkers, customers, friends, and loved ones.
 And, it _can_ save your life.

 As I said at the outset of this article, stress is a killer.
 I have a friend who has experienced this in a profound way.
 During his career in IT, he had several heart attacks which he attributes in large part to stress.
 When I discussed this article with him he said, "I now know stress almost killed me.
 Not sure how you can control yours but you need to."